MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ## Upload reports to App Center

-The documentation to [upload custom crashes via API](~/diagnostics/upload-custom-crashes.md) has moved.
+The documentation to [upload crashes via API](~/diagnostics/upload-crashes.md) has moved.